dogruomerfaruk/logistic-regression-from-scratch/README.md

 # logistic-regression-from-scratch
-implemented logistic regression from scratch by using MNIST dataset
+implemented python notebook logistic regression from scratch by using MNIST dataset